Risk-Sensitive Model Predictive Control: Risk

 \subsection{Risk bound}

 \paragraph{Rate function\pp} The cumulant generating function $c:\reals^n\to\reals$ of a random vector $w$ is

+The cumulant generating function is convex, regardless of the distribution of $w$ \cite[pg.
+106]{cvxbook}.
 The \emph{rate function} $\rho:\reals^n\to\reals$ is the Fenchel conjugate of the cumulant generating function:

 The rate function appears in large deviations theory, where it is used to approximate the distribution of the average of a large number of independent samples of $w$.
-(See \cite[\S 18]{whittle2012probability} for an introduction.)
-It can be interpreted as a smoothed version of the negative log-likelihood function $\ell(x) = -\log p(x)$. \ifieee \else In figure~\ref{f-rate-functions}, we compare the negative log-likelihood $\ell$ and the rate function $\rho$ for several common distributions. \fi
+(See \cite[\S 18]{whittle2012probability} or \cite{den2008large} for an introduction.
+Note that here we refer to the specific rate function defined in Cram\'{e}r's theorem, as opposed to other rate functions that arise large deviations theory.)
+The rate function can be interpreted as a smoothed version of the negative log-likelihood function $\ell(x) = -\log p(x)$. \ifieee \else In figure~\ref{f-rate-functions}, we compare the negative log-likelihood $\ell$ and the rate function $\rho$ for several common distributions. \fi

 It is easy to show that $\Expect w$ is the unique minimizer of $\rho$, and $\rho(\Expect w) = 0$.
 (These properties derive from well-known properties of the cumulant generating function $c$, as well as basic facts of convex analysis.)
+Note that the cumulant generating function is the conjugate of the rate function, \ie, $\rho^{*} = c$.

 \ifieee \else

 \fi

 \paragraph{Risk bound\pp} Consider a convex function $f:\reals^n\to\reals$ and a random variable $w\in\reals^n$ with rate function $\rho$.
 For $\gamma \neq 0$, the following inequality holds: